JWST ETC NIRCam Target Acquisition

 - Time series and grism time series: KVega = See the "Time-series saturation limits" section below

 For Imaging Time Series and Grism Time Series templates, targets that cause saturation in some pixels can still be used for target acquisition, depending on the centroid accuracy required for a particular observation.
 Figures 3–5 in both the NIRCam Time-Series Imaging Target Acquisition and NIRCam Grism Time-Series Target Acquisition articles present the observed centroid accuracy versus KVega and number of saturated pixels.
 Observers are encouraged to check these plots in order to determine the limiting magnitude or number of saturated pixels which can be tolerated for their required accuracy and science case.
-For sources which are too bright and saturate too many pixels for the required centroid accuracy, users may be required to perform TA on a nearby offset target with a more suitable brightness.
+For sources which are too bright and saturate too many pixels for the required centroid accuracy, users may use F405N or be required to perform TA on a nearby offset target with a more suitable brightness.

 For the particular case of full saturation (in the 1st group) of one pixel, the ETC will report an SNR of 0, but TA will still work.
-Approximate magnitude ranges corresponding to these cases are:
+Approximate magnitude ranges, when using F335M, corresponding to these cases are:

 - No saturation: KVega = 7.1